Easy Mongolian Beef Stir Fry Recipe

 • Stir fry – In a pan/wok with oil, start by cooking the veggies, for 2-3 mins, then set aside.
 Sauté the beef for 2-3 mins.

-• Cut your steak across the grain, for melt in the mouth beef.
+• Cut your steak across the grain, for melt-in-the-mouth beef.

 • Be sure to chop your aromatics (ginger/garlic) finely, use a grater for best results.